USDA-ARS-GBRU/q2_itsxpress/README.rst

    :target: https://zenodo.org/badge/latestdoi/138209572

+#####This is the end of life version 1 of q2_itsxpress and the command line version of ITSxpress.
+The new version 2 of ITSxpress, has the Qiime2 plugin built in with command line version of ITSxpress.
+See master branch of this repository.#####

 Authors
 -------
 * Adam R. Rivers, US Department of Agriculture, Agricultural Research Service
 * Kyle C. Weber, US Department of Agriculture, Agricultural Research Service
+* Sveinn V. Einarsson, US Department of Agriculture, Agricultural Research Service

 Citation
 --------